In-Run Data Shapley for Adam Optimizer: In-Run Data Shapley for Adam Optimizer

 \section{In-Run Data Shapley for Adam Optimizer}

-In this section, we first demonstrate that In-Run Data Shapley \cite{wang2025data} is inherently dependent on the choice of optimization algorithm.
-Motivated by this discrepancy, we then propose an optimizer-aware extension tailored specifically for Adam-based training.
+In this section, we first empirically verify that data values are optimizer-dependent.
+We then develop an Adam-aware In-Run Data Shapley formulation and introduce an efficient Linearized Ghost computation for Adam-based training.